the thinking is already done · $189Get The Vault →

 One payment.
 No subscription.
 Instant download.

-• 151 AI frameworks across 5 cores — each loads a specialist
+• 161 frameworks across 5 cores — each one with its own specialist

 • Works with all free and paid AI tools